rachel-ker/capp30254/finalpipeline/README.md

 config.py - configurations and constants for this code
 run.py - putting everything together to apply to DonorsChoose data (produces a csv file of results)

+results.ipynb - jupyter notebook that explores and understand the results produced
+writeup.pdf - Write up about results produced by the data

 requirements.txt - required libraries and versions
 script.sbatch - to run job on rcc
 Data folder include the data used